Effects of Acid (LSD): Short-Term, Long-Term, and Side Effects

-People who develop HPPD, also known as “flashbacks,” have repeated experiences with symptoms similar to an LSD trip even when they have not taken the drug again.
-These symptoms include hallucinations and other visual distortions such as halos or trails on moving objects 7.
+People who develop HPPD, also known as “flashbacks,” have repeated experiences with symptoms similar to those of LSD trips even when they have not taken the drug.
+These symptoms include hallucinations and other visual distortions such as halos or trails on moving objects.7

-Individuals suffering from Persistent Psychosis can have visual disturbances, disorganized thinking, paranoia, and mood disturbances that continue long after the last use of the drug.
-While this condition is not well understood 7, symptoms are sometimes managed with antidepressants or antipsychotics.
+Individuals suffering from Persistent Psychosis can have visual disturbances, disorganized thinking, paranoia, and mood disturbances that continue long after the last use of a psychedelic drug.
+While this condition is not well understood,7 symptoms are sometimes managed with antidepressants and antipsychotics.

-LSD (acid) does carry some health risks and side-effects.
-By interfering with normal serotonin signaling, LSD produces both the short-term effects mentioned above as well as the following negative side effects 4; 5:
+LSD (acid) does carry some health risks and side effects.
+By interfering with normal serotonin signaling, LSD produces both the short-term effects mentioned above and the following negative side effects:4,5

 - Increased blood pressure and heart rate.